davidmreed/davidmreed.github.io/_drafts/ready/locating-compound-component-fields-apex-python.md

     Contact.OtherStreet.getDescribe().getCompoundFieldName()

 This makes it possible to construct Apex utilities like we did in Python to source compound fields and compound field components.
-In Apex, we'll necessarily be a bit more verbose than Python.
-Performance is a concern in broad-based searches: both finding compound fields on one sObject and locating component fields for one compound field take between 0.07 and 0.1 second in unscientific testing.
+In Apex, we'll necessarily be a bit more verbose than Python, and performance is a concern in broad-based searches.
+Both finding compound fields on one sObject and locating component fields for one compound field take between 0.07 and 0.1 second in unscientific testing.
 Your performance may vary.

     public class CompoundFieldUtil {
         public static List<SObjectField> getCompoundFields(SObjectType objectType) {